amecky/c_hot_reload/README.md

 again.

 ## PDB file
 The next problem is the PDB file.
-Visual studion will also keep a lock on this file.
+Visual Studio will also keep a lock on this file.
 There are a number of ways to tackle this one.
 I have decided to use an easy way and just make sure that the PDB file will be generated with an unique name.
 You can achieve this in the settings: